 Hutchinson Builders or more affectionately known as Hutchies, have capitalised on the building boom that is taking place in Brisbane, Australia.
 For the last few years, the skyline of Brisbane has been littered with tower cranes completing in this current round of high-rise construction.

 There are a lot of other large builders in Brisbane contributing to the current shape of the skyline.
 Some of the notable large commercial builders include Brookfield Multiplex, Hindmarsh, Icon Co and Mirvac just listing a few.
-And then you have an absolute plethora of smaller commercial builders throwing up tower cranes all over the place, companies like Tomkins Commercial & Industrial Builders, Condev, Torre Developments and the list goes on and on.
+Then you have an absolute plethora of smaller commercial builders throwing up tower cranes all over the place, companies like Tomkins Commercial & Industrial Builders, Condev, Torre Developments and the list goes on and on.

 The boom in Brisbane caused an interesting event for all subcontractors and tradespeople.
-With the amount of work available, just about had every subcontracting company and tradesperson was able to name their price.
+With the amount of work available, just about every subcontracting company and tradesperson were able to name their price.
 You would watch guys wheel their toolbox out of one job site head down the street and walk straight into the neighbouring project.

 When a project’s timeline started to lag, finding additional site personnel was near impossible.
 Mostly, fancy reshuffling of site works was the only option available.
-Meeting the project’s timeline became an artform, not for the faint hearted.
+Meeting the project’s timeline became an art form, not for the faint-hearted.

 As we head into the second half of 2017, it will be great to see the current high-rise boom continue; I guess time will tell how long this cycle has left.